 education credit hours in pet nutrition.
 Most pet owners believe that their veterinarian is already an expert, so don’t doubt yourself.

 The Loyalty Payoff

-Our research — see the table at left — showed that pet owners are most likely to buy nutraceuticals formulated to support oral health, joint health, skin and coat health, and hairball relief.
+Our research — see the table above — showed that pet owners are most likely to buy nutraceuticals formulated to support oral health, joint health, skin and coat health, and hairball relief.
 A full one-fourth buy oral health products.
 Millennials are more likely than other age groups to purchase skin and coat supplements and multivitamins.

 Among pet owners who purchase nutraceuticals in the most popular product categories, a gap exists between the percentage of clients who desire a veterinarian’s recommendation and those who actually receive advice.
 For example, 63% of pet owners who bought skin and coat supplements want their veterinarian to recommend products, but only 39% of veterinarians did so.
 This is a missed opportunity for clinics to garner client loyalty by providing guidance.
 Pet owners also expect and want you to share opinions about products you don’t carry.

 Our research found that pet owners provided with pet health information and recommendations feel more empowered, knowledgeable, trusting, confident and loyal to the clinic.
 The exact opposite occurs when the clinic fails to address pet owners’ questions.
 The evidence is clear: Your opinions matter.

 Of course, talking about supplements won’t create or maintain client loyalty, but it is another tool for demonstrating proactive care, which our research shows is a proven driver of loyalty and, ultimately, business.